hacks-guide/Guide_Wii/_pages/en_US/cios.md

         ![](/images/cios/d2x_v11_251.png)

 1. Once you have finished with all 4 cIOSes, press B to return to the Homebrew Channel.

+If you downloaded the 4 WAD files in Section I, you may now delete them from your SD card/USB drive.
+{: .notice--info}

 Continue to [Open Shop Channel Installation](osc) <br>
 Now that your Wii has adequate brick protection, you can install the Open Shop Channel, a trusted repository for homebrew that can be accessed both on and off the Wii.